cjus/python-coding-challenge/documentation/solution.md

 # My Solution

 These types of challenges require the use of a search algorithm to compute the best next move for each turn based on the current state of the game.
-This is commonly done using a search state tree of possible moves and then uses a heuristic to determine the best move.
+This is commonly done using a search tree consisting of possible moves and the uses a heuristic to determine the best move.

 In my solution when a winning move is found it's returned immediately.
 Even if it's not the best move.
 This is necessary because the simulation will terminate the game if the AI doesn't return a move within a certain amount of time.
 That said, my solution has a `full_search` flag on the `Bike_AI` class that will force the AI to search the entire tree before returning a move.
 This is useful for debugging and testing but can't be used in production.